 The ZKFailoverController (ZKFC) is a ZooKeeper client that monitors and manages the state of the NameNode.
-Each of the servers that run the NameNode service also run a ZKFC.
-The ZKFC is responsible for:
+Each of the machines which run NameNode service also runs a ZKFC.
+ZKFC is responsible for:

-- Health monitoring: The ZKFC periodically pings its local NameNode with a health-check command. - ZooKeeper session management: When the local NameNode is healthy, the ZKFC holds a session open in ZooKeeper.
+- Health monitoring: ZKFC periodically pings its local NameNode with a health-check command. - ZooKeeper session management: When the local NameNode is healthy, the ZKFC holds a session open in ZooKeeper.
 If the local NameNode is active, it also holds a special "lock" znode.
-This lock uses ZooKeeper support for ephemeral nodes.
-If the session expires, the lock node is automatically deleted. - ZooKeeper-based election: If the local NameNode is healthy and no other node currently holds the lock znode, the ZKFC attempts to acquire the lock.
-If the ZKFC succeeds, then it has won the election and is responsible for running a failover to make its local NameNode active.
-The failover process is similar to the manual failover described above.
-First, the previous active node is fenced if necessary and then the local NameNode transitions to active state.
+This lock uses ZooKeeper's support for "ephemeral" nodes; if the session expires, the lock node will be automatically deleted. - ZooKeeper-based election: If the local NameNode is healthy and no other node currently holds the lock znode, ZKFC will try to acquire the lock.
+If ZKFC succeeds, then it has "won the election" and will be responsible for running a failover to make its local NameNode active.
+The failover process is similar to the manual failover described above: first, the previous active is fenced if necessary and then the local NameNode transitions to active state.